By Steve Moran

 These are the problems that Connected Living’s technology platform helps senior communities solve.
 The end goal is to make the lives of residents and families better while, at the same time, reduce the burden on the community team.

-Omega was hearing from their operators that these problems were significant and growing.
+Taylor Pickett, the CEO at Omega, was hearing from their operators that these problems were significant and growing.
 The idea of using technology to solve them was growing as well.
 After connecting with Sarah Hoit, they realized that Connected Living’s vision of using technology to make the lives of residents, their families, and staff better was one they shared.

 It is easy to get wrapped up in technology for the “cool factor” but, at the end of the day, technology is a tool to solve a problem or set of problems in a significant way.
 It reminds me of a famous marketer who once noted that people do not buy drill bits because they need a drill bit.
 They buy a drill bit because they need a hole.